-- Where to Register (TIN)
+- Where to register for TIN?

-- Cancellation of VAT Registration
+- Cancellation of TIN

 TIN is a well-designed numbering system, which consists of numbers generated randomly and it has a self check digit, that is a number calculated from the digits forming the basic part of the TIN.

 There are two types of tax identification number; employment and business.
 Employment TIN is provided for employees who pay income tax in accordance with the applicable tax law.
 On the other hand, business TIN is provided for sole proprietors or business organizations that engage in business activity taxable in accordance with the applicable Ethiopian law.